Action at Bir el Gubi (November 1941): Forces involved

-The Italian 132nd Armored Division "Ariete" (General Mario Balotta) included the 132nd Tank Infantry Regiment with three battalions (VII, VIII, IX tank battalions M13/40) equipped with M13/40 medium tanks, the 32nd Tank Infantry Regiment with three tank battalions L (I, II, III) equipped with obsolete L3/35 tankettes, the 8th Bersaglieri Regiment with two motorized Bersaglieri battalions (V and XII) and one support weapons battalion (III), the 132nd Artillery Regiment "Ariete" with two 75/27 mm gun groups, one Blackshirt Artillery Militia (Milmart) Battery with three 102/35 gun trucks and one section of the 6th Milmart Battery with two 102/35 gun trucks.
+The Italian 132nd Armored Division "Ariete" (General Mario Balotta) included the 132nd Tank Infantry Regiment with three battalions (VII, VIII, IX tank battalions M13/40) equipped with M13/40 medium tanks, the 32nd Tank Infantry Regiment with three tank battalions L (I, II, III) equipped with obsolete L3/35 tankettes, the 8th Bersaglieri Regiment with two motorised Bersaglieri battalions (V and XII) and one support weapons battalion (III), the 132nd Artillery Regiment "Ariete" with two 75/27 mm gun groups, one Blackshirt Artillery Militia (Milmart) Battery with three 102/35 gun trucks and one section of the 6th Milmart Battery with two 102/35 gun trucks.
 As the 32nd Tank Regiment was deployed far away and would not take part in the battle with its L3 tankettes, the Italian forces involved in the battle would be about 130 M13/40 medium tanks.

 The British force for the attack on Bir el Gubi consisted of the 22nd Armoured Brigade (Brigadier John Scott-Cockburn) consisting of the 2nd Royal Gloucestershire Hussars and the 3rd and 4th County of London Yeomanry, one motorised infantry company of the 1st Battalion King's Royal Rifle Corps, one battery of the 4th Regiment Royal Horse Artillery with eight 25 pounder gun-howitzers, one anti-tank section with 2-pounder anti-tank guns, one light anti-aircraft battery with Bofors 40 mm guns, and the 11th Hussars as a reconnaissance unit.
 The British had 150 Crusader tanks and several armoured cars.

 Action

 On 15 November the "Ariete" Division, facing the XXX Corps on the eastern flank, was re-deployed on the southern flank, as concentrations of British forces (the 7th Armoured Division) had been detected near Fort Maddalena.
-The defense was then re-organized in a line of strongholds held by Bersaglieri, directly supported by 47/32 mm guns, 81 mm mortars and the indirect support of 75/27 mm batteries.
+The defence was then re-organised in a line of strongholds held by Bersaglieri, directly supported by 47/32 mm guns, 81 mm mortars and the indirect support of 75/27 mm batteries.
 Fortification work started at once and was continued until noon on 18 November.
 The 7th Armoured Division comprised the 4th Armoured Brigade, 7th Armoured Brigade and the 22nd Armoured Brigade (the latter having been detached from the 1st Armoured Division).
 The 4th moved directly north from its bases, to support the advance of XXX Corps, while the 7th headed for the airfield at Sidi Rezegh and the 22nd (on the left flank of the 7th) headed for Bir el Gubi, to drive off the "Ariete" Division and then attack the 21st Panzer Division from the rear.
 The 22nd Armoured Brigade was preceded by the armoured cars of the 11th Hussars Regiment, employed as a scouting force.